Biocides and Log Kill Explained

 As a basic rule of thumb, for every additional Log reduction number, you add a 9 to the percentage reduction – so a log reduction of 3, as illustrated above, is a 99.9% reduction compared with a log reduction of 6 which is equivalent to a 99.9999% reduction.

-Pathogens killed by the active ingredient in our biocides:
+Pathogens killed by the active ingredients in our biocidal products:

 Human Rhinovirus – Retroscreen Virology